(866) 615-9507

 ERISA Bond Insurance: More Than Just Compliance

 While obtaining an ERISA bond is a legal requirement, it’s also a valuable form of protection for your employee benefit plan.
-ERISA bond insurance provides peace of mind for both administrators and plan participants, as the bond protects all their investments against potential losses due to fraudulent activities.
+ERISA bond insurance provides peace of mind for administrators and plan participants, as the bond protects all their investments against potential losses due to fraudulent activities.

 ERISA Bonds vs. Fiduciary Liability Insurance

-What Is an ERISA Bond and What Does It Cover in PA_ Image 2It’s crucial to understand that an ERISA bond is different from fiduciary liability insurance.
-While an ERISA bond protects the plan and its participants from losses due to fraud or dishonesty, fiduciary liability insurance protects the fiduciaries themselves from personal liability in case of breach of their fiduciary duties.
+What Is an ERISA Bond and What Does It Cover in PA_ Image 2It is crucial to understand that an ERISA bond is different from fiduciary liability insurance.
+While an ERISA bond protects the plan and its participants from losses due to fraud or dishonesty, fiduciary liability insurance protects the fiduciaries from personal liability if they breach their fiduciary duties.

 In Pennsylvania, as in other states, it’s often recommended that plan fiduciaries have both types of coverage for comprehensive protection.